jknapp25/exogenesis/story.md

 He lifted the alien into his arms and started to run.
 It let out a short scream followed by a trail of laughter as they dodged their way through the pillars.
 Their tendrils tried to create impenetrable barriers but he was able to cleverly maneuver them in a split second.
 Sometimes ducking below the swipe, the arms were catching and releasing fibers of the aliens hair.

 The alien released it's weight into his arms along with handfuls of lingering fear.
-Warm baths of light washed it away as the remaining yellow flickered through windows in the between the pillars.
+Warm baths of light washed it away as the remaining yellow flickered through windows in between the pillars.

 In a quiet realm, their sounds echoed over the hills as the pillars listened attentively.
-Their laughter breathed life into a dying place.
+Their laughter breathed life into this dying place.

 The alien grew heavier in his arms and his goal shifted toward finding a soft place to lay it's soft body.
 Toward his left, a corridor of pillars ended with a bright orange layer of light painting the world.
 He turned toward, reaching it's opening and froze.